Skip to content

 Key Takeaway: Use >> to compose functions left-to-right.
 Composition creates new functions without intermediate variables.

-Why It Matters: Function composition enables point-free style and data transformation pipelines.
-F# compilers optimize composed functions into efficient code without allocation overhead, making functional pipelines as fast as imperative loops while remaining easier to reason about and test in isolation.
+Why It Matters: Function composition enables point-free style and data transformation pipelines where intermediate steps are named without requiring intermediate variables.
+F# compilers optimize composed functions into efficient native code without allocation overhead, making functional pipelines as fast as imperative loops.
+In data-intensive applications, composed transformations run at the same speed as hand-written loops while remaining far easier to modify and test independently.

 Example 7: Piping with |>